JonathanMEdwards/subtext10/doc/language.md

 }
 ```

 The value of `change` must be true, because changes must change the current value and the only other possible value is true.
-But the `button` field still is false.
+But the `button` field still seen as false.
 Likewise the write to `count` doesn’t appear to have changed its value.
 This is because code running in an `on-update` block only sees the state of the workspace as it was at the beginning of the current feedback transaction.
 External inputs and internal writes are held separate until the succesful completion of the entire feedback.
 Until then, the only place these changes are visible is where they are passed as the input to an `on-update` block.

 ### Reverse execution
 Recall the reversible temperature convertor: